Shimmi/docker-jenkins/README.md

 [![GitHub stars](https://img.shields.io/github/stars/shimmi/docker-jenkins.svg "GitHub stars")](https://github.com/docker-jenkins)

 Based on the [Official Jenkins Docker image](https://store.docker.com/images/d55eda09-d7f0-47b0-8780-3407f2f9142c "official image").
-This image adds support for running Docker CLI inside the Jenkins container and builiding the jobs using declarative pipelines with Docker.
+This image adds support for running Docker CLI inside the Jenkins container and building the jobs using declarative pipelines with Docker.
 Bundled with Blue Ocean plugin.

 ## Note on the image
-The image is automatically build on any change to the [Shimmi/docker-jenkins](https://github.com/Shimmi/docker-jenkins) repo and/or when [original Jenkins image](https://hub.docker.com/r/_/jenkins) changes.
+The image is automatically built on any change to the [Shimmi/docker-jenkins](https://github.com/Shimmi/docker-jenkins) repo and/or when [original Jenkins image](https://hub.docker.com/r/_/jenkins) changes.

 ## What is a Pipeline?
 Pipelines are a series of steps that allow you to orchestrate the work required to build, test and deploy applications.
 Pipelines are defined in a file called Jenkinsfile that is stored in the root of your project’s source repository.

 ## What is a Declarative pipeline?
-Announced at Jenkins World on Wednesday 14th alongise with Blue Ocean the Declarative pipeline is a new way of how to **configure** the Pipelines rather than **script** them.
+Announced at Jenkins World on Wednesday 14th along with Blue Ocean the Declarative pipeline is a new way of how to **configure** the Pipelines rather than **script** them.

 Docker support in Declarative Pipeline allows you to version your application code, Jenkins Pipeline configuration, and the environment where your pipeline will run, all in a single repository.
 It’s a crazy powerful combination.